rancher/opni-training-controller/README.md

 ## Run on k8s cluster
 Pre-requisites:
-* Logs must be shipped from client cluster to the target (where you'll deploy preprocessing) cluster
-* Have fastapi-fluentd-sink service running
-* Have elasticsearch cluster installed
-* Have Minio set up on cluster
-* Have Nats installed on cluster
 * Must have at least one GPU node (preferably K80 GPU or higher) and at least two CPUs as part of the cluster with at least 10 GiB memory as well.
 * Make sure appropriate rbac is set up.